The EPC's funding sources

 The European Policy Centre (EPC) is committed to sound financial management and to transparency in respect of its funding sources.

-Click here for information on all the organisations which made a significant contribution to the EPC's budget in this category in 2012.
+The remaining funds came mainly from contributions to its programmes.
+Click here for information on all the organisations which made a significant contribution to the EPC's budget in this category in 2014.

 Click here for the annual accounts for the last financial year and the auditor's opinion.
 The EPC's auditor is Saskia Luteijn Bedrijfrevisor Burg.
 BVBA.

-The Governing Board (conseil d'administration) is made up of non-executive directors (administrateurs) and is responsible for the overall management of the EPC, although day-to-day management is assigned to the Chief Executive (administrateur délégué), who is a member of the Board and accountable to the Board for his actions (in line with Belgian law).
+The Governing Board (conseil d'administration) is made up of non-executive directors (administrateurs) and is responsible for the overall management of the EPC, although day-to-day management is assigned to the Chief Executive (secrétaire général), who is accountable to the Board for his actions (in line with Belgian law).
 The Board in turn is accountable to the General Assembly.